-Online Spanish II Grades 9-12 Half-credit for Part I/Half-credit for Part II Prerequisite(s): Spanish I This course is also available as Honors and Credit Recovery
+Online Spanish II Grades 9-12

+Half-credit for Part I/Half-credit for Part II Prerequisite(s): Spanish I

 In this course, you'll broaden your Spanish vocabulary and your knowledge of grammar.
 You'll meet people from many different countries and cultures.
 While waiting for your plane ride home, you'll also meet some Spanish-speaking people from different parts of the United States.
 The purpose of this course is to strengthen your Spanish listening, speaking, reading and writing skills.
 You'll also experience the beauty and expressiveness of a language that is shared by different people and cultures throughout the world.